Context-Aware Semantic Segmentation via Stage-Wise Attention: Method

 \subsection{Overview}

 CASWiT combines a HR Swin encoder~\cite{swin} that preserves high resolution features with a LR Swin encoder that captures global contextual features from a larger field of view.
 Both encoders share identical hierarchical configurations (stages $\{1..4\}$, channel schedule $C_s$).
 Cross-attention modules are inserted after each stage to inject LR context into the HR stream.
-The HR features are decoded by a UPerNet head to produce the final logits.
+A UPerNet~\cite{upernet} or SegFormer~\cite{segformer} head processes the HR features to produce the final logits.